Ben Davison

 Ben Davison (born November 29, 1996) is a rower.
 He competed for the United States at the 2020 and 2024 Olympic Games.

 Early life

 Davison was born in Durham, England to father Terry and mother Sarah and grew up there until age 10.
 He spent his teen years in Florida for a change of scenery and attended Citrus High School, where his father worked as a rowing coach.
 Davison studied Economics at the University of Washington.
 He has a brother Joe.

 Career

 He competed in the men's eight event at the 2020 Summer Olympics.

 He teamed up in a double scull with Sorin Koszyk in March 2023.

-He qualified for the men's double sculls at the 2024 Paris Olympics alongside Sorin Koszyk.
+He qualified for the men's double sculls at the 2024 Paris Olympics alongside Sorin Koszyk, placing 4th.